regione-piemonte/gfu/Readme.md

 # Authors
 See the list of contributors who participated in this project in file AUTHORS.txt.

-#Copyrights
+# Copyrights
-See the list of copyrighters in this project in file Copyrights.txt or put here the list of names and years in the form of “© Copyright name – year(s)”.
+See the list of copyrighters in this project in file Copyrights.txt

 # License
 Licensed EUPL 1.2.
 See the LICENSE.txt file for details